0xAX/asm/content/asm_5.md

 ## Useful standard macros

-Besieds the self-written macros, NASM provides rich set of already pre-defined macros and directives.
+Besides the self-written macros, NASM provides rich set of already pre-defined macros and directives.
 In this section we will see some them.

 ### %include directive